- Funky boutique with stunning Manhattan skyline views from all rooms

-The hotel is located on a bleak industrial block removed from Long Island City's buzzier, more central areas.
+Z NYC Hotel is located on a bleak industrial block removed from Long Island City's buzzier, more central areas.
 It’s not the most attractive area -- a garage for yellow cabs and a construction-supply warehouse are across the street, and on neighboring blocks are restaurant furniture factories, HVAC supply stores, and a lumber showroom.
 There's very little of tourist convenience in the immediate area, and guests must walk about 10 minutes before they start finding places to eat and drink.

 One plus of the location is that it is equidistant from several subway lines (E, F, G, M, Q, and 7) that connect to Manhattan and Brooklyn.
 (The E train can deliver guests to Midtown in one stop.)
-The hotel also offers free shuttle transport to and from Manhattan (East 60th St. between Lexington and Third avenues).
+The hotel also offers free shuttle transport to and from Manhattan (East 60th St. between Lexington and Third Avenues).
 The shuttle runs every hour from early in the morning until late at night.

 Floor-to-ceiling windows with jaw-dropping views of the Manhattan skyline and Queensboro Bridge

 Z NYC's rooms are stylish and fun, with details such as touch-pad dimmer lamps, intimacy kits, and contemporary white decor with pops of black and purple.
 The size is standard for Manhattan, but small for an outer-borough hotel.
-Twin and Queen rooms are between 229 and 250 square feet, while Deluxe Kings are slightly larger, at 290 square feet.
+Twin and Queen Rooms are between 229 and 250 square feet, while Deluxe Kings are slightly larger, at 290 square feet.
 Though rooms are on the small side, their striking floor-to-ceiling windows help them feel more spacious than they really are.
 All rooms are located on the front (west-facing) side of the building, so all have staggering views of the Midtown skyline and the Queensboro Bridge.
-The Deluxe King rooms come with deep tubs (all other rooms have walk-in showers) and king beds that face the window.
+The Deluxe King Rooms come with deep tubs (all other rooms have walk-in showers) and king beds that face the window.
 Other than that, the design and amenities are the same in all room types.

 Rooms have awkwardly low beds with white pleather headboards studded with rhinestones.
 There are purple swivel chairs and arc floor lamps with touch-control dimmers.
-The desk lamps also have touch-sensitive control panels, and can switch levels of brightness.
+The desk lamps also have touch-sensitive control panels, and they can switch levels of brightness.
 Minibars include intimacy kits, snacks (chips, pretzels, cookies, and candy bars), and drinks (soda, beer, and mini bottles of vodka, rum, whiskey, and tequila).
 Note that the mini-fridges aren't big enough for stashing takeout containers.
 Two bottles of Voss drinking water are provided for free.

 Each room has its own climate control, as well as windows whose lower panels actually open.
 Flat-screen TVs are 50- or 55-inch Samsungs with 60 channels, including Paramount TV and Turner Classic Movies, plus the ability to sync with guests' personal Netflix and Hulu accounts.
-Wi-Fi is free in the rooms and there are USB outlets in the desk lamps and by the bed.
+Wi-Fi is free in the rooms, and there are USB outlets in the desk lamps and by the bed.
 International, local, and domestic calls are free.